unifiedstreaming/origin/README.md

   (mimeType="text/vtt"): check that the generated manifest is correct.
 3. Turn the "English" subtitle track of the following manifest into "Hard of hearing": http://localhost/usp-s3-storage/tears-of-steel/tears-of-steel-wvtt.ism/.mpd
+4. Now implement functionalities from both exercise 2 and 3 in a single pipeline configuration file.
-4. Set the "DEFAULT" subtitle track to "English" in the following main
+5. Set the "DEFAULT" subtitle track to "English" in the following main
    playlist: http://localhost/usp-s3-storage/tears-of-steel/tears-of-steel-wvtt.ism/.m3u8
-5. Look at the main playlist of the previous example.
+6. Look at the main playlist of the previous example.
 The ``?python_pipeline_config`` query parameter appears in every media playlist URLs.
+The same happens to DASH Segments URLs.
 Find a way to avoid this.

 ### TIPS